 How could this be?
 Why had the child been feigning a continued lack of understanding, preferring to get upset instead?
 Or had the child itself not realised that the penny had dropped until they were provided with an alternative outlet for applying their knowledge.
 Indeed, is the answer to these questions as important as the fact that this one small, but potentially significant barrier to the child's learning had been overcome?

 Perhaps the really important message is that the keys to unlocking learning road blocks come in many shapes and forms, depending on the individual needs and preferences of the learner.
 It's not possible to be sure the at an app will always come to the rescue.
 Maybe the right app hasn't yet been written for a particular child in a particular situation, or maybe a non-computer based solution might sometimes be more effective.
 Perhaps a plasticine model or a charade or an interpretative dance might do the trick.
-See Dr John Bohannon's TED talk on the power of dance in interpreting science.

 The important thing is not to be constrained by traditional methods and to trust that your understanding of your own child can help you to tap into other ways of doing things.